ihmeuw/vivarium_public_health/docs/source/concepts/population/base_population.rst

 Initialization
 --------------

-When the framework's simulant creator function fires, ``BasePopulation``'s initializer assigns each new simulant the following columns:
+When the framework's simulant creator function triggers, ``BasePopulation``'s initializer assigns each new simulant the following attributes:

 - ``age``
 - ``sex``